AdelinFilimon/React-Sass-Simple-Template/README.md

 # React-Sass-Simple-Template
-A minimalist project template for React&amp;Sass using webpack.
+A minimal project template for React&amp;Sass using webpack.